ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/nic.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

-* `datacenterConfig` (object)
-	* description: DatacenterConfig contains information about the datacenter resource on which the nic will be created.
-	* properties:
-		* `datacenterId` (string)
-			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
-		* `datacenterIdRef` (object)
-			* description: DatacenterIDRef references to a Datacenter to retrieve its ID.
-			* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
-				* `policy` (object)
-					* description: Policies for referencing.
-					* properties:
-						* `resolution` (string)
-							* description: Resolution specifies whether resolution of this reference is required.
-The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
-'Optional' means this reference will be a no-op if it cannot be resolved.
-							* default: "Required"
-							* possible values: "Required";"Optional"
-						* `resolve` (string)
-							* description: Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
-							* possible values: "Always";"IfNotPresent"
-			* required properties:
-				* `name`
-		* `datacenterIdSelector` (object)
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its DatacenterID.
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-				* `policy` (object)
-					* description: Policies for selection.
-					* properties:
-						* `resolution` (string)
-							* description: Resolution specifies whether resolution of this reference is required.
-The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
-'Optional' means this reference will be a no-op if it cannot be resolved.
-							* default: "Required"
-							* possible values: "Required";"Optional"
-						* `resolve` (string)
-							* description: Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
-							* possible values: "Always";"IfNotPresent"
-* `firewallActive` (boolean)
-	* description: Activate or deactivate the firewall.
-By default, an active firewall without any defined rules will block all incoming network traffic except for the firewall rules that explicitly allows certain protocols, IP addresses and ports.
 * `lanConfig` (object)
 	* description: LanConfig contains information about the lan resource on which the nic will be on.
 	* properties:
-		* `lanId` (string)
-			* description: LanID is the ID of the Lan on which the resource will be created.
-It needs to be provided via directly or via reference.
-		* `lanIdRef` (object)
-			* description: LanIDRef references to a Lan to retrieve its ID.
-			* properties:
-				* `policy` (object)
-					* description: Policies for referencing.
-					* properties:
-						* `resolution` (string)
-							* description: Resolution specifies whether resolution of this reference is required.
-The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
-'Optional' means this reference will be a no-op if it cannot be resolved.
-							* default: "Required"
-							* possible values: "Required";"Optional"
-						* `resolve` (string)
-							* description: Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
-							* possible values: "Always";"IfNotPresent"
-				* `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
 		* `lanIdSelector` (object)
 			* description: LanIDSelector selects reference to a Lan to retrieve its LanID.
 			* properties: